 This last perspective has also made its way into modern popular culture.
 The documentary film Scheherazade Diary (2013) tells the stories of several female inmates of a Beirut prison as they embark upon a 10 months drama therapy workshop and share their stories illustrating difficulties women often face in societies governed by entrenched patriarchy.
 Similarly Scheherazade Tell Me a Story (2009) is an Egyptian film that tells stories of everyday women as they "struggle against legally sanctioned male entitlement."
 An additional view of the role that Scheherazade plays in popular culture can be brought into view by a simple search of IMDB.
 The character filmography has over 30 entries and has been played by the likes of Yvonne DeCarlo, Eartha Kitt, and Catherine Zeta-Jones.

-Special Collections and Archives is home to several editions of the Arabian Nights, including: Dalziel's Illustrated Arabian Nights' Entertainments, unknown translation published in the 1880s; A Plain and Literal Translation of the Arabian Nights' Entertainments, unknown date, 10 volumes translated by Sir Richard Burton; The Arabian Nights' Entertainments: or The Thousand and One Nights, 1937 translation by Edward Lane; The Book of the Thousand Nights and a Night, 6 volume, 1934 reprint of the Richard Burton edition; and, The Arabian Nights Entertainments, Containing Sixty-Five Stories Told by Shahrazade, 1955 edition in 2 volumes.
+Special Collections and Archives is home to several editions of the Arabian Nights, including: Dalziel's Illustrated Arabian Nights' Entertainments, unknown translation published in the 1880s; A Plain and Literal Translation of the Arabian Nights' Entertainments, unknown date, 10 volumes translated by Sir Richard Burton; The Arabian Nights' Entertainments: or The Thousand and One Nights, 1927 translation by Edward Lane; The Book of the Thousand Nights and a Night, volume 6, 1934 reprint of the Richard Burton edition; and, The Arabian Nights Entertainments, Containing Sixty-Five Stories Told by Shahrazade, a 1955 edition in 2 volumes.